 Source: Single Family: Esri, 2020 Source: U.S. Census Bureau, Esri forecasts for 2020).
 Multifamily: CoStar.
-2010-2019 rent growth, 2019 rents.
+2010-2019 rents growth, 2019 rents.
 Vacancy: Esri, 2020.
 (Source: U.S. Census Bureau, Esri forecasts for 2020).
-Commercial CoStar.
+Commercial: CoStar.
 2019 rents.
-Data reflects area within 1/2 mile on either side of greenway.
+Data reflects market conditions within 1 mile of the greenway.
+Data for greenway and neighborhood segments reflects area within 1/2 mile on either side of greenway.

 Of all parcels within 1⁄2 mile of the greenway, over 18,000 parcels (nearly 45%) are vacant.
-The Detroit Land Bank Authority controls 9,000 properties along the greenway.
-The greenway brings with it a major opportunity to drive new investment on these sites to achieve equitable growth goals-affordable housing and homeownership, employment centers, and neighborhood investment.
+The Detroit Land Bank Authority controls 9,000 properties along the greenway.1 The greenway brings with it a major opportunity to drive new investment on these sites to achieve equitable growth goals-affordable housing and homeownership, employment centers, and neighborhood investment.